 Conference room with a rooftop terrace

 A 125 m² conference room is available for smaller meetings, presentations and workshops with up to 50 participants.
 The room is located on the 4th floor of the building and offers lots of natural daylight.
 It can however be dimmed during presentations.

 Conference participants particularly appreciate the direct access to the rooftop terrace.
 Also the breakfast restaurant can be booked as a venue for celebrations and seminars.
 Modern conference technology and Wi-Fi are included in the price.

 Leipzig exhibition centre on the doorstep

 Leipzig is one of the fastest-growing cities in Germany and one of the world's oldest exhibition venues.
-The Days Inn Hotel Leipzig Messe is situated in the district of Wiederitzsch in the north of the city, only 800 metres from the exhibition grounds
+The Days Inn by Wyndham Hotel Leipzig Messe is situated in the district of Wiederitzsch in the north of the city, only 800 metres from the exhibition grounds

 and the Congress Center Leipzig (CCL).
 A tram and suburban railway system within walking distance of the hotel provides access to the city centre and its historic quarter in as little as 15 minutes.
 Leipzig Halle LEJ Airports half an hour away.

 Leipzig is not only famous for its thriving cultural and artistic landscape, but also has a lot to offer in terms of sightseeing and shopping.
 The city centre with its historic quarter, opera house and Nikolaikirche (St. Nikolas Church), is 15 minutes by tram away,